melching/ClickUpTracker/README.md

 A native macOS menu bar application for intelligent time tracking with ClickUp integration.
 Built with Swift and SwiftUI.

+> **Note:** The prebuilt `ClickUpTracker.app` in this repository is a template and does not include the latest compiled code.
+You must build the app yourself to get a working version with ClickUp integration.
+See the instructions below for building and bundling.

 ## Overview

 ClickUpTracker is a professional time tracking app that lives in your macOS menu bar.
 It features smart segment-based time tracking, visual status indicators, and seamless ClickUp integration with full control over your time entries before submission.